8 min read

 6. Apply Filters and Color Grades With Restraint and Purpose

-Image filters and color grades can transform ordinary photographs into visually distinctive, brand-consistent visuals.
-However, the key word is restraint.
-The goal is to enhance your images in a way that supports your brand identity and content purpose, not to apply dramatic effects that distract from the content itself.
+Image filters can transform ordinary photographs into visually distinctive, brand-consistent visuals.
+The key is restraint, enhance your images in ways that support your brand identity without distracting from the content.

 Building a Brand-Consistent Filter Approach

-Rather than applying random filters to individual images, develop a small set of custom color grades that align with your WordPress site’s visual identity.
-A brand-consistent approach might include a primary treatment for featured images and hero sections, a secondary treatment for inline content images, and a muted treatment for background images that should not compete with foreground elements.
+Develop a small set of custom color grades that align with your WordPress site’s visual identity: a primary treatment for featured images, a secondary treatment for inline images, and a muted treatment for background images.
+Consistency matters more than drama.
+A subtle, consistently applied color grade creates a stronger visual identity than dramatic inconsistent treatments.

 Filter Dos and Don’ts

-• Do: Use filters to unify images from different sources like stock photos from different photographers into a visually cohesive set.
+• Do: Use filters to unify images from different sources into a visually cohesive set.

 • Do: Apply subtle color adjustments that complement your site’s color palette.

-• Do: Save your filter settings as presets for consistent application across all images.
+• Do: Save filter settings as presets for consistent application across all images.

-• Don’t: Use heavy, obvious filters that call attention to themselves rather than to the content.
+• Don’t: Use heavy, obvious filters that draw attention to themselves rather than to the content.

 • Don’t: Apply different dramatic filters to images on the same page.